TUM-DSE/QOS/README.md

 # * Log

-- The refactoring seems to be fine up until the Optimiser call of the Matcher - Continue here
+- The refactoring seems to be fine up until the Optimiser call of the Matcher
+- Problem: The dag is only initialized from a qiskit quantum circuit and to store it on the database I need to serialize the dag and then deserialize it.
+For this I need to create a DAG class from a DiGraph from the networkx library
+    - Initilializing it from DiGraph its relatively easy but then the to_circuit doesnt work, I need to get the number of qregs and cregs from the DiGraph for the to_circuit to work.
+    - Yup, I need to understand the dag's code